Military Reaction Force: October 1972 attacks

 Following these revelations, the leaders of the IRA's Belfast Brigade planned an operation against the MRF, which was to take place on 2 October 1972.
 The 2nd Battalion would attack the Four Square Laundry van and the office at College Square, while the 3rd Battalion would raid the massage parlour.
 At about 11:20AM on 2 October, IRA volunteers ambushed the Four Square Laundry van in the nationalist Twinbrook area of West Belfast.
 Four volunteers were involved: one drove the car while three others did the shooting.
 They shot dead the driver, an undercover British soldier of the Royal Engineers, and machine-gunned the roof compartment where undercover operatives were thought to be hiding.
-The other Four Square employee—a female operative from the Women's Royal Army Corps (WRAC)—was collecting and delivering laundry from a nearby house at the time.
+The other Four Square employee—a female soldier from the Women's Royal Army Corps (WRAC)—was collecting and delivering laundry from a nearby house at the time.
 The residents, who thought that loyalists were attacking the van, took her into the house and kept her safe.
 The woman was later secretly invested at Buckingham Palace with an MBE.

 About an hour later, the same IRA unit raided College Square but found nobody there.
 Meanwhile, a unit of the 3rd Battalion made for the room above the massage parlour, which they believed was being used to gather intelligence.
 They claimed to have shot three undercover soldiers: two men and a woman.
 According to some sources, the IRA claimed to have killed two surveillance officers allegedly hidden in the laundry van, and two MRF members at the massage parlour.
-However, the British military only confirmed the death of the van driver on that day.
+However, the British Army only confirmed the death of the van driver on that day.
 Brendan Hughes said that the operation "was a great morale booster for the IRA and for the people that were involved".

 The MRF, realising its undercover operations were blown, disbanded the units and was itself disbanded shortly afterwards.
 The incident was believed to have prompted the establishment of a new undercover intelligence unit: the 14 Intelligence Company (also known as "The Det").